You probably have an ongoing list of to dos that you haven’t done and may even be too overwhelmed to even think about.

-My clients struggle as you do, despite being hard working, down-to-earth, and considerate of others.
+They struggle as you do, despite being hard working, down-to-earth, and considerate of others.
 Life is hard!

 Service

-Everyday tasks and navigating relationships can seem impossible.
+It seems like your future may be dim, because the successes are few and far between.
+Everyday tasks can seem impossible.
 You know you have phone calls to make and appointments to schedule, but you feel paralyzed.
-There is a load of laundry that needs to go in the dryer and loads more to fold, but for some reason, you can’t get up and move.
+There is a load of laundry that needs to go in the dryer and loads more to fold, but for some reason you can’t get up and move.
+Everything you've tried to do has failed.
+You do well for a few days or a week then you are right back to struggling to complete tasks.

-You have the right to be happy.
-I help you with understanding how your mind works and what it will take to help you work through the obstacles ADHD brings.
+I help you understand how your mind works and what it will take to help you work through your obstacles.
 During the session we will:

-• Take each struggle and identify techniques to use to help work through the difficulties.
+Take each struggle and identify techniques to use to help work through the difficulties.

-• Identify other mental health conditions and develop coping mechanisms to use to help improve and/or manage symptoms.
+Identify other mental health conditions and develop coping mechanisms to use to help improve and/or manage symptoms.

 About Me